nottherealsanta/mlogs/_sources/ml/conda.md

 conda env export > custom_env_file.yml
 ```

-This file can be inside your project and be tracked via git.
+This file can be inside your project and can be version controlled via git.

 ### Remove